-AC ELECTRICITY: Alternating Current.
-Standard Household 120V AC current.
+AC ELECTRICITY: Alternating Current: Standard Household 120 volt is AC current.

 ANODE ROD: Part of the water heater that attracts impurities in the water that cause corrosion.

 BLACK TANK: The holding tank into which the toilet directly drains.

 BLACK WATER: The term associated with sewage contained within the black tank.